pinczakko/PCI-Expansion-ROM-OS/README.md

-## How to Build The Kernel Binary - Via The Makefile (10 February 2004 Update).
+## How to Build The Kernel Binary - The Makefile Version (10 February 2004 Update)

 With the makefile support, you only need to invoke: